How to Assign Permissions to Google Analytics: A Step-by-Step Guide

 For a manager at one of your shops, you may give access at the Property level so they can check on data just for their shop's website.

-How to Add Users and Manage User Permissions in Google Analytics
+How to Add Users and Manage User Permissions in GA4

 This section will give you step-by-step instructions on how to add users and edit permission.